How to claim R&D tax credits

-Two types of R&D tax relief
+How to claim R&D tax credits: the two types of R&D tax relief available

 RDEC is the replacement of the previous Large Company R&D scheme offered by the UK government.
 RDEC can be claimed by companies with more than 500 employees.
 It can also be claimed by SMEs and large companies that are subcontracted to undertake R&D work by another large company.
 RDEC allows firms to claim 11% tax credits of their qualifying R&D expenditure.